Resumes tell you about a candidate’s skills and professional background.

 Or if you’re using an applicant tracking system (ATS), it will easily detect whether or not the academic transcripts provided are legit.

-Get in touch with previous employers and companies that they’ve mentioned in their work experience section.
+Get in touch with previous employers and companies that they’ve mentioned in their work experience section and verify their previous employment.

 Use the opportunity to confirm their employment and the work accomplishments they’ve written.
 This ensures that there are no misinterpretations and that any numbers or statistics included are truthful.